JoniMustaniemi/docker-project/README.md

 # Handshake recruitment exercise
+- To be taken into account:
+  - Runs with Node version 16

 - Clone repository
 - Choose free url-valid string to be used as url-identifier and tag for your work.
-E.g. name, or any random string.
+E.g. name or username
 - In given express server, create an api to fetch data from https://europe-north1-eloquent-hold-265914.cloudfunctions.net/recruitment-function/{identifier}/data
 - Update react app to fetch the data from the express server and render the results to styled html table (styling can be anything, but needs to be something)
 - Review Dockerfile and make sure it works by building and running it.
+It contains problems you should be able to address and fix.

     ``` docker build -t {tagname} . ```